Calibration and Correctness of Language Models for Code: Results

-\paragraph{Program Repair} For program repair, we observe the strongest best-case performance with regards to the metrics.
-Both GPT-3.5 and Codex show positive $SS$ and low $ECE$ for Ask T/F ($p_B$), but they are inconsistent after normalization ($p_{NB}$).
-These metrics suggest with reflection, these models' confidence is calibrated regarding repair correctness; however, the reliability plots (see appendix \autoref{postageplot}), do not indicate good calibration on this task, from any confidence measure.
+For program repair, intrinsic measures are consistently below the base rate for both models and are as such, poorly calibrated.
 There are several caveats here.
-First, Defects4J is a small dataset, findings may not generalize.
-Second, \textsc{CodeGen2} performs poorly on Defects4J.
+First, \textsc{Defects4J} is a small dataset, so findings may not generalize.
+Second, \textsc{CodeGen2} performs poorly on \textsc{Defects4J}.
 Since \textsc{CodeGen2} is a smaller model without instruction tuning and relatively more limited reasoning capabilities it gets ``distracted" by the buggy version shown in the prompt: it often just repeats the buggy lines.
 With very few correct outputs, the estimation of the confidence measure becomes unreliable.
 Therefore, we have removed the \textsc{CodeGen2} results from~\autoref{tab:brierAllPassedRaw}.
-A final caveat is that SStubs uses only exact-match as a correctness measure, which is quite different from a test passing measure (see \sref{sec:exactVsTestPassing}).
-We now discuss results after applying rescaling.
+A final caveat is that \textsc{SStubs} uses only exact-match as a correctness measure, which is quite different from a test passing measure. \dispbox{In general, non-scaled confidence measures are only well calibrated for exact match on code completion; for test-passing correctness, they are poorly calibrated.} \definecolor{improvement}{rgb}{1,0,0} \definecolor{modelrow}{gray}{0.85}